How to cite this paper

 needed to be reconverted.
 Because the processing configuration was stored in our

-tracking database, I was able to easily locate and reprocess all articles affected by
+tracking database, I was able to easily locate and reprocess all articles affected

 the bug, without reprocessing the entire journal data set.